IcarusWCQ/food-ordering-keynavigation-c/README.md

    3. I am ready to leave.
 ```

----

-## 🤝 Contributions
-Contributions are welcome!
-Fork the repo, submit issues, or suggest improvements. 🚀

----

 ## 📌 License
 This project is open-source.
 Feel free to use and modify it as needed.